True Lies (The Vampire Diaries): Plot

 The whole town is under the influence of Silas (Paul Wesley) to find Katherine (Nina Dobrev).
 A woman sees her on the street but Katherine hits her so she will not call Silas.
 Matt (Zach Roerig) and Jeremy (Steven R. McQueen) find her before she runs away again and capture her to hide her from everyone so Silas will not find her.

 Elena and Caroline (Candice Accola) try to get close to the Biology professor, Wes Maxfield (Rick Cosnett), to find out what he knows since he was the one who covered the real cause of death of Megan.
 However, they do not have much luck in his class.

 Silas visits Elena at the college, who still does not know that Stefan is Silas, and he tricks her to tell him where Jeremy might be.
 Before he leaves he compels her to kill Damon (Ian Somerhalder) who also came to the college the moment he found out that Silas was there.
 Elena gets alone with Damon and she forces him to drink vervain to weaken him.
 She then ties him up so she can kill him.
 Damon realizes that she is under Silas's influence and he tries to make her fight it and also tells her the whole truth about Stefan and Silas.

 In the meantime, Elena is with Jesse (Kendrick Sampson) who tells her that there is a rumor that Professor Maxfield is a member of a secret group in college but no one knows what that really is.
 Later, before Elena leaves school temporarily to find Stefan, she has a mysterious conversation with Professor Maxfield, about her father.

 Silas, with Elena's directions, tracks down Jeremy, Matt and Katherine.
 He kills Matt after he realizes that he hosts a traveler in his body.
 He fights with Jeremy and Katherine comes back to help by shooting Silas.
 Meanwhile, Matt is on the other side while waiting for the ring to bring him back to life, where he sees Bonnie (Kat Graham).
 Bonnie tells him all the truth about her being dead but he does not remember any of these when he comes back to life.

 After Silas is shot, it is shown that he needs to feed.
 He encounters the two travelers who are chasing him and while the man tells him that they want to put him back in the tomb, the woman, Nadia (Olga Fonda), kills her partner and says that she has her own agenda.

 At the end of the episode, Damon and Elena, with Sheriff Forbes (Marguerite MacIntyre), help find the safe that Stefan is locked in; however, when they open it, instead of Stefan they find a dead man who appears to have been fed on by a vampire.

 Featured music

-In the "True Lies" episode we can hear the songs:
+These songs are heard in the "True Lies" episode: